ThomasTJdev/WMD/README.md

 ## Main functions

-To use a module, run the command "use [module_call]", e.g. "use apsniff", to activate the module.
+1) To use a module, run the command "use [module_call]", e.g. "use apsniff", to activate the module.
-The modules options can be changed with "set [parameter] [value]".
+2) The modules options can be changed with "set [parameter] [value]".
-Inside the modules, you always have the possibilty to view the options with the command "so".
+3) Inside the modules, you always have the possibilty to view the options with the command "so".
-Your environment settings is in core/config.ini.
+4)Your environment settings is in core/config.ini.
 Please adjust them before running.

 **Screenshot:**
 ![WMD MAIN](screenshots/wmdframe2.png)